 This error mostly occurs when the DNS server that translates a domain name doesn’t respond for any reason.
 Well if you are also struggling with similar problem, here apply solutions below to fix DNS Server not Responding On Windows 10, 8.1 and 7.

 Before moving forward lets first understand what is DNS and why its stop responding?

 But If the DNS Server Stuck, Not Responding, your pc unable to translate the Address and Result from No Internet Connection.
-Well, this problem mainly cause due to incorrect network configuration, DNS Service Corrupted, security firewall certainly blocked your PC and working as a barrier and more.
+Well, this problem mainly causes due to incorrect network configuration, DNS Service Corrupted, security firewall certainly blocked your PC and working as a barrier and more.

 DNS Server not Responding Windows 10

-- Temporarily disable Security software (antivirus) if installed
+- Temporarily disable security software (antivirus) if installed

 - Also, disconnect from VPN if configured on your PC,